codacy/codacy-ruff/docs/description/UP028_yield-in-for-loop.md

 yield from expression, which is more concise and idiomatic.
 ## Example
 ```
+def bar():
     for x in foo:
         yield x
     global y
     for y in foo:
         yield y
 ```
 ## Use instead:
 ```
+def bar():
     yield from foo
     for _element in foo:
         y = _element
         yield y
 Fix safety
 This rule's fix is marked as unsafe, as converting a for loop to a yield from expression can change the behavior of the program in rare cases.
 For example, if a generator is being sent values via send, then rewriting